curtis1000/multi-k8s/README.md

 minikube start
 ```

-Declare your db password in a secret:
+Declare your db password in a secret (can be anything):
 ```
 kubectl create secret generic pgpassword --from-literal PGPASSWORD=12345asdf
 ```